Langage de programmation en pleine croissance dans le domaine de la Data Science et du Big Data

 {'nom': 'Jollois', 'prenom': 'FX'} {'nom': 'Jollois', 'prenom': 'Xavier'}

-si besoin)fruits = ["pommes", "bananes", "poires", "oranges"]
+if et else si besoin)fruits = ["pommes", "bananes", "poires", "oranges"]

 nombres = [5, 2, 10, 4]